One Year Anniversary in South Korea

 I’m thinking about the turmoil between the Korea to the north and the USA.
 I’ve stated through my Facebook and to the many family and friends who ask that I’m not overly concerned about a world war 3.
 Nor does much of South Korea seem to be, to be honest.
 Maybe it truly is all western media extravagance and propaganda.
 Or maybe we in South Korea are blissfully ignorant.
-Who knows.

 World War 3